CartographerLabs/Canary/README.md

 1) Download the Github repo
 2) Open the ```manifest.json``` and replace the oauth2```client_id``` with your own.

-Then, to load your repo:
+Then, to load your unpacked Chrome extension into Chrome:
-4) Open Chrome and go to the Extensions page by entering ```chrome://extensions``` in a new tab.
+1) Open Chrome and go to the Extensions page by entering ```chrome://extensions``` in a new tab.
-5) Enable Developer Mode by clicking the toggle switch next to Developer mode.
+2) Enable Developer Mode by clicking the toggle switch next to Developer mode.
-6) Click the Load unpacked button and select the downloaded repository
+3) Click the Load unpacked button and select the downloaded repository

 # 🔎 Testing
 Canary is the type of tool that you don't want to go testing on the real thing.
 That being the case, we have added a test string into Canary where when it sees the string it will treat the page as extremist content, see [here](./misc/test_site.html) for the test file.
 Due to how GitHub nests content, you may need to view this file in a web browser separately to trigger the test.